DriesVanHool/jenkins-custom-pipeline/README.md

 ## Project setup

-Add a file named *Jenkinsfile* to your root directory with the following code (In this case the foldername is jenkins-custom-pipeline)
+Add a file named *Jenkinsfile* to your root directory with the following code.
 ```
 pipeline {
     agent any